Equity MFs see first outflow in over 4 yrs in July on profit-booking

 Such schemes had attracted Rs 5,256 crore in May, Rs 6,213 crore in April, Rs 11,723 crore in March, Rs 10,796 crore in February and Rs 7,877 crore in January.
 July 2020 saw the first outflow since March 2016, when equity schemes witnessed a pull out of Rs 1,370 crore.

 In July this year, except for equity linked saving schemes (ELSS) and focused fund categories, all the other equity categories witnessed net outflow.
-Association of Mutual Funds in India (Amfi) Chief Executive N Venkatesh attributed the outflow from equity-oriented funds to withdrawal from multi-cap and large cap funds due to profit booking by investors.
+Amfi Chief Executive N S Venkatesh attributed the outflow from equity-oriented funds to withdrawal from multi-cap and large cap funds due to profit-booking by investors.

 However, credit risk funds saw an outflow of Rs 670 crore in the period under review, which was much lower than a withdrawal of Rs 1,494 crore in June, Rs 5,173 crore in May and Rs 19,239 crore in April.
 Besides, investors are preferring safe haven assets, gold exchange traded funds (ETFs), as such instruments saw an inflow of Rs 921 crore last month as compared to Rs 494 crore witnessed in June.

-The assets under management of the 45-player mutual fund industry rose to Rs 27.12 lakh crore in July-end from Rs 25.5 lakh crore in June-end..
+"Higher investment in gold ETFs is understandable as more investors are parking their cash in gold as a hedge against the market which is reeling from the effects of the economic shock from the pandemic," Jain said.
+The assets under management of the 45-player mutual fund industry rose to Rs 27.12 lakh crore in July-end from Rs 25.5 lakh crore in June-end.

+Going ahead, Venkatesh said, "the outlook of the mutual fund flows for the rest of 2020-21 would continue to be encouraging, with rising digital-driven inflows, accommodative stance on interest rates by the RBI, improving macro-economic environment and pick-up in economic activity on the back of easing of lockdown."
+PTI SP ANS ANS.